GoodOne120/CFX.re-IP-Finder/README.md

 * Run `Start.bat` file.
 That will also install [xmlhttprequest](https://www.npmjs.com/package/xmlhttprequest) package and prepare program for usage.
 * Type your server's CFX.re IP address.
 * Get information.

+*Note: Remember that some servers have their IP hidden and there is no other way to get server IP.*
 # Example
 ![](https://cdn.discordapp.com/attachments/515966102791127051/881251566454202368/Preview.gif)
 *This example is from older version of this program so it can have some differences!*